zxc2012/PAT_Code/docs/cs/Math/Math_2.md

 ![20221128220221](https://raw.githubusercontent.com/zxc2012/image/main/20221128220221.png)

-For every node X in the tree:
+A BST is a binary tree where nodes are ordered in the following way:
 - Every key in the left subtree is less than X's key
 - Every key in the right subtree is greater than X's key